RFL Championship: 2015–2018: Super 8s

-2019–onwards: Return of playoffs
+2019–2023: Return of playoffs

 On 14 September 2018, an EGM was called to discuss the future of the sport and a change in structure, as the clubs were in favour of scrapping the Super 8s in favour of a more conventional structure.
 Two proposals were put forward: one by Super League and one by the Championship and League 1;

 Super League proposal: The Super League proposed staying with 12 teams who play each other home and away plus Magic Weekend and 6 loop fixtures (29 games).
 They also proposed a return to a top-5 playoff and the 12th placed team being relegated.

 Championship & League 1 proposal: The alternative proposal was that Super League would expand to 14 clubs playing 29 games ending with a top-5 playoff.
 The team finishing 14th would be relegated and 13th would play 2nd, 3rd and 4th in the Championship in a relegation playoff.

 After a vote, the Super League proposal was voted through was implemented for the 2019 season.
 The Championship clubs then voted for a top 5 playoff being used to decide which team will be promoted to Super League.

+2024–2025: IMG grading

+From 2024 there was no automatic promotion from the Championship to Super League.
+Membership of Super League was determined entirely by IMG grading.

+The grading system made no effect on the make-up of Super League for 2025 as the Championship winners, Wakefield Trinity, were placed 8th in the grading list - so would have been promoted under the previous system.